Windows 11 Won’t Wake From Sleep: How To Fix It

 Important: Please make a backup of all your important files before trying any of the fixes mentioned here.
 We are not responsible for any data loss you might incur.

+Unfortunately, you are not alone in your situation.
 Many users have dealt with problems around the Windows 11 computer not waking up from sleep.

 If your computer self-assessment has led you to believe this is the problem, this is likely the case.

-The fixes for making your Windows 11 stop falling asleep and not waking up are quick and easy but won’t serve you if this isn’t the actual issue.
+The fixes for making your Windows 11 stop falling asleep and not waking up are quick and easy but won’t serve you if this isn’t the issue.

-Check your mouse or trackpad
+1. Check your mouse or trackpad

 In the midst of the chaos, you might have forgotten that this could be a mouse problem.